Young-Gong/Young-Gong/README.md

 - 👋 Hi, I’m @Young-Gong, my real name is Oliver.
-And im a Danish DJ.
+And im a Danish DEV.
 - 👀 I’m interested in making flows and stuff.
 - 💞️ Of you want me to play a party or make you something just lmk ...
 - 📫 How to reach me Just add my discord Young Gong#6666